BOTOX® Cosmetic and Dysport®

 “If you wait until you have a line that stays on your face even when you aren’t making an expression, the BOTOX® will still help to soften that line and keep it from getting deeper, but it will take longer and may also require some facial treatments to get rid of the line – it will not miraculously disappear with one BOTOX® treatment.
 This is an important point for patients to understand.”

 During your initial consultation, we will discuss your goals and recommend the number of units and placement needed.
-Cosmetic treatment cost can vary from about $200 to upwards of $600 depending on the area covered and number of units used.
+Cosmetic treatment costs can vary from about $200 to upwards of $600 depending on the area covered and the number of units used.
 We only charge by the units used, not a flat fee per area, so you pay for what you use!
 Hyperhidrosis treatments require a large number of units, so pricing begins at $800.

 BOTOX® Cosmetic and Dysport® both last approximately 3 months, so budget to be injected 3-4 times annually.
 Dysport® will set in quickly, within 3 days, whereas BOTOX® Cosmetic may take up to 7 days to set in.